Alfred Corning Clark

 Alfred Corning Clark I (November 14, 1844 - April 8, 1896) was an American philanthropist and patron of the arts.

 Early life

 He was the son of Edward Cabot Clark (1811-1882) and Caroline (née Jordan) Clark (1815–1874).
 His father made a fortune as the partner of Isaac Singer in the Singer Sewing Machine Company, invested it in Manhattan, New York City real estate, and left a $25,000,000 (approximately $ today) estate at his death.

-His maternal grandfather was Ambrose L. Jordan, a New York State Senator who served as the New York State Attorney General.
+Clark's maternal grandfather was Ambrose L. Jordan, a New York State Senator who served as the New York State Attorney General.

 Personal life

 On October 20, 1869, Clark married Elizabeth Scriven (1848-1909), the daughter of George Scriven and Ellen Rattan Scriven of Brooklyn, New York.
 Her parents had emigrated from Great Britain, and the wedding took place at Withecombe in Manor of Raleigh, Pilton, Devon, England.
 Alfred and Elizabeth Clark were the parents of four sons: